 You need to let some people go.

-This is a hard lesson to learn when you lose a child.
+This is a hard lesson to learn when you lose a have a stillborn baby or lose a child.
 You may think you have lost enough already, but I guarantee there will be people that you will need to let go.
 Some people will never be able to deal with your loss because it makes them too uncomfortable.
 It’s not just that they won’t know what to say or do, but they will avoid it all together.
 The day we buried my son, one of my closest friends didn’t come.
 We had been friends for 15 years and while I knew our relationship was waning as adults, I still believed I would always be able to count on her when I needed her most.

 I had requested that no children come to the burial.
 There was two reasons behind this.
 1. I couldn’t really deal with kids in my mental state, especially babies.
 2. If you have ever attended a funeral or burial for a child, you will know they are more difficult that adult services.
 The coffin is tiny (I always thought my son’s looked like one of those white, Styrofoam coolers you might buy at the grocery store.) and people cry more often because instead of remembering the person’s life and their accomplishments fondly, they are focused on the dreams that will now never be reached.
 However, when I requested this, my friend immediately told me that she wouldn’t be able to come because she didn’t have a sitter for her 1-year-old.
 In my head, she didn’t even try.
 I mean, she worked part-time and had a nanny.
 Her parents lived close by and her husband worked for his own business.
 Surely someone could help out for an hour?

 I let her go.
 I was in so much pain, that someone who caused me more pain wasn’t worth it to me.
 Someone who couldn’t be bothered to even try to find alternative arrangements for their day so they could be there for me as I experienced the most difficult thing I had ever done, just wasn’t worth it.